isomerpages/psd-publicservice/_who-we-are/About the Singapore Public Service.md

 variant: tiptap
 description: ""
 ---
-<h3><strong>About the Singapore Public Service</strong></h3>
-<p>The <strong>Singapore Public Service</strong> is dedicated to building a
+<h4>The Singapore Public Service is dedicated to improving the lives of Singaporeans.&nbsp;</h4>
-thriving, dynamic nation and a harmonious and vibrant society, making Singapore the best home for current and future generations of Singaporeans.</p>
 <p>The Singapore Public Service comprises 16 Ministries—forming the Civil
 Service—and more than 50 independent statutory boards (e.g. HDB, CPF Board, etc.).
 As a public officer your work will impact various facets of life